ecbassey/Python_Capstone_Project/README.md

 ### Must Have
 Admin priviledge vs other user access
-- What can an admin do that others are not allowed to.
+- Only ADMIN users are able to: add products, delete products.
-- What happens if a non-admin tries to use admin priviledge access.
+- They would be prompted to enter a password.

 ### Optional (Nice-to-Have)